mondele/btt-writer-docs/docs/tNavigate.rst

 * The slider in the middle moves through the text.

-* The options menu is the three dots icon at the bottom.
+* The options menu is invoked by tapping the three dots icon at the bottom.

 .. image:: ../images/AndroidNavigation.gif